-Top 20 Ukrainian Cakes for Sweet Teeth
+Top 20 Ukrainian Cake Recipes for Sweet Teeth

 Cakes are a huge part of the ethnic Ukrainian culture.
 Households will typically have a special recipe book inherited from mothers or grandmothers.
 The shaggier it looks, the more valuable it is.